 Bipolar disorder is more common than schizophrenia.

-They will also ask about family and personal mental health histories, and they may have the person complete a psychological self-assessment form.
+They may ask a person about their personal and family mental health history and have them complete a psychological self-assessment form.

-During this evaluation, the doctor will also observe the person’s appearance and actions to look for signs of schizophrenia and bipolar disorder.
+During this evaluation, healthcare professionals will closely observe the person’s appearance and actions.

-In addition, they will compare the person’s symptoms with the criteria set out in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, commonly called the DSM-5.
+They will then compare the person’s symptoms with the criteria in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR).

 Diary of symptoms and moods

-It may help to keep a daily diary of thoughts, moods, and sleep patterns.
-The doctor may examine this to identify patterns in behavior and other clues that can inform diagnosis and treatment.
+People who may be experiencing schizophrenia or bipolar disorder may wish to keep a daily diary of their thoughts, moods, and sleep habits.
+Healthcare professionals can use this to identify patterns in their behavior and to spot other clues that inform diagnosis and treatment.

 Treatment for bipolar disorder

-Many people with bipolar disorder require medications to stabilize their moods.
+Many people with bipolar disorder require medication to stabilize their moods.

 Psychotherapy is an important part of bipolar disorder management.
-It may take place individually or with a group or the person’s family.
+It may take place individually or in a group or family setting.

-Therapy can help people manage their thoughts and emotions, establish a routine, and identify triggers.
+Therapy can help people manage their thoughts and emotions, establish routines, and identify triggers.

 - avoiding alcohol and drugs